kubernetes-sigs/gateway-api/geps/gep-3949/index.md

 which may lead to assumptions
 that the mesh does not support any features.

-Meshes SHOULD provide a default Mesh resource when the mesh is installed, so that neither [Chihiro] or [Ian] need to know the `controllerName` before installing the mesh.
+Meshes SHOULD provide an easy way for [Chihiro] or [Ian] to obtain a default Mesh resource when the mesh is installed, so that they do not need to know the `controllerName` before installing the mesh.
 (For example,